WPKL: History

 Nevertheless, some of the station's employees, who were still owed the back wages, continued to work for free in a loyal, dedicated effort to keep both stations afloat through WCVI, which still remained on the air, even working in inhumane conditions, such as the heat being turned off in the building, due to a lapse in utility bill payments.
 WPQR and WCVI were eventually forced to move to a ground floor office at 131 East Crawford Avenue in the same building, as the second and third floor offices at 133 East Crawford were deemed unsafe by the state Health Department, due largely to a tree growing out of the back of the building that was compromising its structural integrity.

 WPQR was also issued an FCC monetary forfeiture of $20,000 in March 2000 for tower marking and registration violations, as well as failing to install new EAS equipment, which replaced the former EBS system.
 The licenses for both WCVI and WPQR were turned over to bankruptcy receiver Robert H. Slone of Greensburg in August of that same year.

 Both stations were sold in a bankruptcy bid sale in November 2000 for $475,000, along with the WCVI tower site.

 Keymarket took WCVI off the air and immediately began work to overhaul the transmitter sites of both it and WPQR, restoring both to the air in August 2001.
 Keymarket successfully applied for the new call letters WPKL, to represent its new format flip to oldies, via ABC's Oldies Radio, as "The Pickle".
 WCVI returned under the new call letters WPNT (WPNT later changed to WYJK), and simulcasts WPKL.
 No real information on why "The Pickle" was chosen as their name (it's believed that the name was an homage to Pittsburgh's Heinz foods, which also produces pickles), but it is one-of-a-kind.
 WPKL simulcasts on co-owned WKPL-FM 92.1 in Ellwood City, Pennsylvania.

 Upon the sale, WPKL and WYJK moved its operations out of the Crawford Avenue building to the building housing its sister stations along Route 88 in California, Pennsylvania, just north of Brownsville.
 The Crawford Avenue building was later sold and razed, later being replaced with a new single-story office building.

 WPKL today

 In August 2001, Keymarket hired Robert "Fish" Herring as their new morning DJ.
 Herring previously worked at Washington County oldies competitor WJPA.
 Herring left the station in 2012.
-The morning show is hosted by longtime Pittsburgh radio personality Phil Kirzyc, the Kielbasi Kid.
+The morning show was then hosted by longtime Pittsburgh radio personality Phil Kirzyc, the Kielbasi Kid.
+Currently, Kalen Boyd is the morning show host.

 Following the morning show, WPKL airs Classic Hits programming from Westwood One using Storq technology.

+In late May or early June 2026, 92.1 WKPL The Pickle became WCGF and joined the Family Life Ministries network.
+The Pickle classic hits format continues on WPKL at 99.3 FM in Uniontown.